pldn/LDWizard-old/README.md

 Limiting scope:

-- All core requirements, that are (M)andatory are at a minimum required to have a working LDWizard.
+- All core requirements, that are (M)andatory are at a minimum required to have a working LD Wizard.

 ```
 set-baseIRI(baseIRI)